Sonosfera

 Key takeaway: Paying a licensing body does not convert a consumer app into a commercial tool.
 You need both the right licence and the right platform.

-To play Spotify in a salon in Australia legally, you would need to use a dedicated commercial music streaming service — not Spotify itself, which bans this outright.
-You can pair a commercial service with a OneMusic licence, or choose a direct-licensed platform that removes the need for OneMusic entirely.
+To play music in a salon in Australia legally, you need a dedicated commercial music streaming service — not Spotify itself, which bans this outright.
+You can pair a commercial service with a OneMusic licence, or choose a direct-licensed platform and verify the exact catalogue scope it documents.

 You do not need to navigate the licensing maze yourself.
 You need a platform that handles it for you.

 Sonosfera is built specifically for commercial environments.
-We use a direct-licensing model.
-This means we clear the rights directly with the artists and rights holders.
-Because we handle the licensing at the source, you do not need a OneMusic Australia licence to play our music in your salon.
+We use a direct-licensing model for the Sonosfera catalogue.
+This means we clear the rights directly with the artists and rights holders for eligible Sonosfera playback, while outside music remains separate.

 Understanding the difference between royalty-free and licensed music matters here.
-Sonosfera provides high-quality, curated background music that protects you from copyright infringement claims, all wrapped in a single monthly fee of £19.99 (approximately AUD 39).
+Sonosfera provides high-quality, curated background music with certificate-ready proof for eligible Sonosfera catalogue playback, all wrapped in a single monthly fee of A$39.99/month.

 Not sure if your business actually needs a music licence?
 Check our Australian salon licensing guide Fast legal breakdown for Australian business owners.

 Switching to a legal music setup takes five minutes.
-You cancel your personal streaming subscription, sign up for a commercial background music platform, and cancel your OneMusic licence if your new provider uses direct licensing to cover your public performance rights.
+You cancel your personal streaming subscription, sign up for a commercial background music platform, and check whether your new provider's documented catalogue scope changes what you need from OneMusic.

 When I ran a salon, we assumed paying the local licensing body meant we could use whatever app we wanted.
 What caught us out was the realisation that we were paying twice — once for the software, once for the licence — and still operating outside the terms of service.
 We switched to a unified commercial platform.
 The practical result was zero licensing admin and a single monthly invoice.

 If you run an Australian salon, the takeaway is simple.
 Stop paying for a consumer app that threatens to ban your account.
-Stop paying an annual licensing invoice if you do not have to.
+Use a provider that clearly explains what music is covered and what remains outside the subscription.

 Q: Is it legal to play Spotify in a salon if I have a Premium account?
 A: No. A Spotify Premium account is strictly for personal, non-commercial use.
 Section 4 of their Terms of Service explicitly bans public performance.
 Playing it in an Australian salon breaches this contract and violates Australian copyright law.